Google Play Parental Controls: How to Block Mature Apps & Media

 - The device must be signed in through a Google Account and is device-specific

-- Google Play parental controls can be set up with or without a Google Family Link
+- Google Play parental controls can be set up with or without Google Family Link

-- ~If a student uses their Google account to log into multiple devices (like an Android, a Chromebook, and a tablet, the settings must be saved on each device, unless the account is managed by Google Family Link)
+- ~If a student uses their Google account to log into multiple devices (like an Android phone, a Chromebook, and a tablet, the settings must be saved on each device, unless the account is managed by Google Family Link)

 What are ratings in Google Play?

-- Ratings in the Google Play store are intended to help users understand the intended audience of the app and the maturity of content in the medium
+- Ratings in the Google Play app store are intended to help users understand the intended audience of the app and the maturity level of content in the medium

 - “Ratings are the responsibility of the app developers and the International Age Rating Coalition (IARC).”
-Google
+(Source: Google)

 - ~Ratings in North & South America are maintained by the Entertainment Software Rating Board (ESRB)